ErinySamoel/KNN-scratch/README.md

 # KNN-scratch
-implemenation of knn from scratch on smile detection from kaggel website
+implemenation of knn from scratch on smile detection dataset from kaggel website